apache/predictionio/docs/manual/predictionio.md

 ## Data

-The data component includes collection and preparation.
+The data layer consists of Data Source and Data Preparator.
+It preprocesses the data and forward it to the algrithm for trianing.

 ## Algorithm